DRONE OPERATIONS PROHIBITED FOR THE BUSY WILDLIFE AND HUMAN SEASON

 We will see you flying next winter.

 Dead Horse Point is a small state park that often experiences high levels of visitation.
 In order to protect peoples’ privacy and enjoyment, along with the well being of wildlife, drones are prohibited from March through October of each year.

-Between November and February of each year, drone use is permitted by permit only.
+Between November 1st and February 28th/29th of each year, drone use is permitted by permit only.
 Permits cost $10 and must be filled out at the visitor center (open daily 9am-5pm) before operating.

-Permits are valid for one calendar day from 9am of the date of purchase until 9am of the date after and then another permit would need to be purchased.
+Permits are valid for one calendar day from 9am of the date of purchase until 9am of the date after.
+Additional permits must be acquired for more days.

 Permitted operators must follow special regulations to respect the traditional visitor experience of Dead Horse Point State Park and protect sensitive wildlife resources.
 These regulations are:

 - will not fly higher than 400 feet

 - must be kept in eyesight at all times